Destination: Chobe National Park, Botswana

 - Relevant Park Fees (Chobe and Victoria Falls)

-- Twice a day activities including photography from the photo boat and game drives by vehcile within Chobe NP
+- Twice daily activities including photography from the photo boat and game drives by vehicle within Chobe NP

 - Domestic beer and wines